jpaw/offHeapMap/README.md

 After a first such revision, the master branch will always contain the latest of these releases, while the develop branch will contain the latest SNAPSHOT revision (HEAD).
 Before any 1.0.0 release, all APIs are considered to be in flux.
 (No promise there will ever be a 1.0.0 release.)

 ## Roadmap

 Support for the following features is planned for subsequent releases:
  - writing redo logs synchronously or asynchronously for replication to shadow databases (using chronicle: https://github.com/peter-lawrey/Java-Chronicle)
  - persisting map storage to disk
  - master / master replication / conflict detection
- - internal read-only shadow (replaying committed changes only) for parallel execution of queries
+ - internal read-only shadow (replaying committed changes only) for parallel execution of queries#
+ - secondary unique and non-unique indexes (hash or Btree) for simple queries